DKenefake/dkenefake.github.io/publications.md

 sidebar_link: true
 ---

 Here are the papers to which I've contributed.
-The titles for accepted papers are clickable and will bring you to the paper.
+The titles for published papers are clickable and will bring you to the paper.

 ## Submitted